Grantville GA DUI Lawyer – Grantville GA DUI Attorney

 The Law Office of Richard Lawson is a legal firm dedicated exclusively to DUI Defense.
 Richard Lawson began his legal career over 25 years ago as a DUI Prosecutor and now puts that experience to work for his clients.
 Please check out his reviews on Avvo and contact our office for a free, no-obligation consultation.

-If you were arrested for DUI in Grantville GA or anywhere else in Coweta County, you should know you only have thirty calendar days to save your Georgia driver's license from suspension.
+If you were arrested for DUI in Grantville GA or anywhere else in Coweta County, you should know you only have thirty days to save your Georgia driver's license from suspension.
 To keep your license from an automatic suspension, you or your Grantville GA DUI Lawyer must file an Administrative License Suspension (ALS) hearing or request an ignition interlock device.
 The fee to file the request is $150.
 If this step is not done, your license will be suspended.
 If you refused the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no opportunity for a restricted license or an early reinstatement.
 Do not wait to contact a Grantville GA DUI Attorney.
 You only have one chance to have your case handled properly from the beginning.
 When you need a DUI Lawyer in Grantville GA, contact the Law Office of Richard Lawson.

 Summary of Field Sobriety Tests

 This information is intended to be a preliminary summary of field sobriety testing.
-For more detailed information, contact the Grantville GA DUI Lawyers with the Law Office if Richard Lawson.
+For more detailed information, contact the Grantville GA DUI Lawyers with the Law Office of Richard Lawson.
 Our Grantville GA DUI Attorneys can explain, in detail, the procedures, instructions, and a standardized clue of field sobriety tests and how they are scored.
 Each Grantville GA DUI Attorney with our office have been trained the same as law enforcement officers on how to administer standard field sobriety tests.

 History of Field Sobriety Tests